taylorepskamp/average-invest/README.md

 ## Future Features

 - Adding a date range slider, so that a user can choose the number of years invested and when
-- Adding a graph of the performance over selected time period
+- Adding a graph of the stock's performance over the selected time period
-- Adding a benchmark stock to this performance graph
+- Adding other stock exchanges
-- Adding other foreign stock exchanges
+- Adding an API to search and verify the stock's spelling